 • dacomitinib

-Similarly, the National Cancer Institute (NCI) recently announced that a KRAS inhibitor known as sotorasib may reduce tumor size in people with NSCLC who have a mutation in that specific gene.
+Similarly, the NCI notes that a KRAS inhibitor known as sotorasib may reduce tumor size in people with NSCLC who have a mutation in that specific gene.

-Once doctors suspect that somebody’s symptoms may be NSCLC, they can use a variety of different techniques to reach a diagnosis.
+Once doctors suspect that someone’s symptoms may be NSCLC, they can use various techniques to reach a diagnosis.

 Imaging techniques can help doctors detect lung tumors and track their development.
 These can include:

 Doctors can also use laboratory tests to look for cancer cells.
-For example, in sputum cytology, a doctor investigates a sample of mucus that their patient has coughed up.
+For example, in sputum cytology, a doctor investigates a sample of mucus from a person’s cough.

 Other laboratory tests require more invasive procedures to collect a sample for testing.
-For instance, doctors may test lung tissue for cancer cells, which involves performing a lung biopsy.
+For instance, doctors may test lung tissue for cancer cells by performing a lung biopsy.
 Doctors may also need to investigate the fluid between a person’s chest and lungs.

 In rare cases, lung cancer can also cause shoulder pain, hand muscle atrophy, and Horner syndrome, a disruption of the nerves that control a person’s eyes and face.